 When you put a guaranteed stop in place you are ensuring an absolute limit on the potential loss.
 It may be a case that the marketprice gaps suddenly, and if that does happen then your position is closed out at the price you exactly specified, cutting out the risk of slippage.
 It is important to not that a ‘Guaranteed stop’ is only available on specified instruments.
 Plus500 will tell which ones they are when you come to pick them.

 Plus500 Demo Account:

-So what do you get with the Plus500 demo trading account? – Well basically you get everything that is in the live account except for the fact that all your CFD trades are virtual.
-All the charts are live and actual, so there is no fake charts or dummy accounts, it is as if you were trading in CFD’s for real.
-You are given £20,000 in virtual funds for you to practice with to get used to the platform, and there is no time limit either on the demo account, it remains available to you even after you start trading for real with your own funds.
+So what do you get with the Plus500 demotrading account? – Well basically you get everything that is in the live account except for the fact that all your CFD trades are virtual.
+All the charts are live and actual, so there is no fake charts or dummy accounts, it is as if you were trading in CFD‘s for real.
+You are given, as mentioned, 50,000 in virtual funds of the trader’s currency for you to practice with to get used to the platform, and there is no time limit either on the demo account, it remains available to you even after you start trading for real with your own funds.

 You may think that this is excessive, but it is needed for two main reasons; to protect you from identity fraud and to protect Plus500 from money laundering.
 Once you have carried out the account verification and the personal identification properly and fully, you wont have to do it again.

 Plus500 offer six different methods for cash withdrawal.
 These are:

 Concerns /Things To Consider